saforem2/checkpoint_restart/README.md

 - [check_hang.py](./check_hang.py) ```--timeout TIMEOUT --check CHECKING_PERIOD --command COMMAND --output F1:F2:F3```

   This is to constantly checking whether the job hangs or not by checking whether output files are updated or not.
 If it is not updated for TIMEOUT seconds.
-It will kill the job
+It will kill the job.

 - PBS_NODEFILE=NODEFILE [flush.sh](./flush.sh)